 Computer/Online Use: Safety Activity Checkpoints

-Using the Internet in Girl Scouting isn’t solely for girls participating in a virtual manner; girls use the Web to communicate with other girls, research travel plans and activities, and create Web sites for events and series opportunities.
+Girl Scouts use the Internet for a variety of reasons such as to communicate with other girls, research travel plans and activities, and create websites for events and series opportunities.
+In addition, Councils may choose to participate in the Digital Cookie online sales program, as well as the online sale and marketing of other approved Girl Scout related products.
 In addition, a Girl Scout group working with an adult may wish to do such things as:

 Include girls with disabilities.
 Communicate with girls with disabilities and/or their caregivers to assess any needs and accommodations.
 Learn more about the resources and information that Independent Living Institute provides to people with disabilities.